McDonald's And Coca-Cola Don't Look Anti-Fragile To Me

 (Source: Seeking Alpha Premium)

 The numbers for Coca-Cola and McDonald's differ in several particulars, but they show the same underlying problem: lack of top line growth.
-Coca-Cola's revenues are up ever so slightly over ten years although the year 2011, continuing a rebound from the financial crisis of 2008, accounted for more than the final increase.
-Revenues peaked in 2012 then declined gradually into 2017, at which point the steep drop in revenues reflects the sale of low margin domestic production facilities.
+Coca-Cola's revenues are up ever so slightly over ten years, although the year 2011, continuing a rebound from the financial crisis of 2008, accounted for more than the final increase.
+Revenues peaked in 2012, then declined gradually into 2017, at which point, the steep drop in revenues reflects the sale of low margin domestic production facilities.
 This is an understandable decision, but the jury is out as to whether it if will actually do anything substantial for the bottom line.
 It may have helped cash flow and led to a reduction in debt in the past two years, although debt is still about double what it was in 2010 with no increase in revenues.

 Share count reductions are also not as significant at Coca-Cola as at McDonald's.
-As a result earnings are a more accurate reflection of reality.
-Unfortunately, reality means being down about 10% for the decade although 2010, the first year, is a positive outlier in an irregular series.
+As a result, earnings are a more accurate reflection of reality.
+Unfortunately, reality means being down about 10% for the decade, although 2010, the first year, is a positive outlier in an irregular series.
 Throwing out 2010 as an outlier, earnings were still roughly flat for the decade.

 Ten years of flat earnings are nevertheless a problem for the dividend, which has almost doubled over the decade.
 The cash flow comparison is better, although the doubling of debt to $27 billion is suggestive of the strain to both operate and regularly increase dividends.
 The truly troubling series is the column for payout percentage which climbed from 34.51%, a solid number for a mature slow-growth company to, 75.74%.
 The very high 2017 and 2018 numbers appear to be outliers.

 The problems at Coca-Cola are in some respects less immediate and less fundamental than those at McDonald's.
 The debt burden is much less severe with respect to the overall size of the company.
-The share count shows a modest level of buybacks (although again at high valuations), The problem at Coca-Cola lies mainly with the high and rising dividend payout ratio and the suggestion that increasing long term debt was in part to have cash for dividends.
+The share count shows a modest level of buybacks (although again at high valuations).
+The problem at Coca-Cola lies mainly with the high and rising dividend payout ratio and the suggestion that increasing long-term debt was in part to have cash for dividends.

-The absence of top line growth combined with dividend increases over an extended period has made Coca-Cola a more fragile company.
+The absence of top line growth, combined with dividend increases over an extended period, has made Coca-Cola a more fragile company.
 Its revenues and cash flow simply don't seem adequate to support the dividend increases indefinitely.
 Eliminating the two outlier years, its payout ratio has more than doubled from 2010 to 2019.
 This leaves a very short runway for future dividend increases.
-Quoting Herb Stein again, If a thing can't go on forever, it will stop.
+Quoting Herb Stein again, "if a thing can't go on forever, it will stop".

 The fact that Coca-Cola fell harder than the average stock in the shutdown crash suggests that informed investors are aware of that fact.
 At the very least, it's hard to see how a long series of dividend increases can be maintained.
 With its lower debt level, the economic shutdown should not present Coca-Cola with an urgent need to scramble for liquidity.
 The difficult decision which looms is whether to continue with meaningful dividend increases which may need to be supported by increases in debt.